spreadshirt/continuation-token/README.md

 # Continuation Token

-Library for fast and reliable API pagination with Continuation Tokens.
+Library for fast, reliable and stateless API pagination with Continuation Tokens.

 # Start the Demo